Magikcraft/magikcraft-lore-core/scrolls/memento.en.md

 }
 ```

-`getItem` also takes a key, so you can recall more than one memory:
+`memento.getItem` also takes a key, so you can recall more than one memory:

 ```javascript
 const magik = magikcraft.io;